PCEC defends NCCP after being targeted by DND as a communist front

 Baseless and unfounded accusation

 In a statement, the NCCP “decries the baseless inclusion of its name in the list.
 “The NCCP deems these moves as desperate attempts by the authorities to criminalize dissent and weaponize the law against the people,” it said.

-NCCP defends its criticism of the government in a letter that said, “…There have been raids, illegal arrests, and vilification.
-Before this, of course, there were even killings of activists and human rights defenders.”
+NCCP defended its criticism of the government in a letter that said, “…There have been raids, illegal arrests, and vilification.
+Before this, there were even killings of activists and human rights defenders.”

 PCEC defends NCCP, WEA supports the protest

 The actions of the Duterte government have been condemned and criticized by CBCP, WEA, PCEC, and NCCP.
 “We call the government to rescind the accusation.
-We are unwavering in our confidence that NCCP is not a communist front…” said PCEC National Director Bishop Noel Pantoja.
+We are unwavering in our confidence that NCCP is not a communist front…” PCEC National Director Bishop Noel Pantoja said in an article with Evangelical Focus.

 Likewise, Bishop Tendero, Secretary-General of WEA, supported the government protest.
 He said in an interview, “Christian churches are relentless in shouting for justice and crying for peace… Last 25 January, a big group of Christians, representing Catholics and Protestants, along with justice and peace advocacy organizations, held a big rally in Metro Manila.”